 Signs & Symptoms of Pulmonary Fibrosis

-Some of the common signs and symptoms that are present in patients diagnosed with onset idiopathic pulmonary fibrosis are:
+Some of the common signs and symptoms that are present in patients diagnosed with idiopathic pulmonary fibrosis are:

-- Severe shortness of breath is caused by heart disease or decreased oxygen supply due to inefficient, affected alveoli.
+- Severe shortness of breath is caused by heart disease or decreased oxygen supply due to inefficient affected alveoli.
 It gets worse with physical activity as the body tries to get more oxygen.

 - Constant Dry cough.